 What is the deal with those "We Buy Houses" signs?

 You have probably seen the generic "We Buy Houses" signs stapled to poles and objects along busy streets and at busy intersections.
 Real estate investors often refer to these as "bandit" signs, because most cities have sign ordinances that prohibit their use.
 To avoid being identified and possibly fined by Code Enforcement, the people who post bandit signs typically do not identify themselves or their companies and often use disposable phone numbers that are difficult to trace.
 Licensed real estate agents must disclose their identities in their signs, so the lack of identifying information suggests that the person may not be licensed so may need to jump through hoops to avoid the felony of engaging in unlicensed real estate activity.
-Only you can decide whether you want to work with the type of person who does business in this manner.
+Only you can decide whether you are comfortable working with the type of person who may be hiding behind disposable phone numbers, intentionally violating ordinances, and skirting the law.

 River Trail Properties, LLC